 Take a look at some of the past community ownerships projects in our case studies section to find out more.
 Contact details are included in the case studies so you can communicate directly with other community groups to see how they got on.

-In a nutshell it means that:
+In summary, it means that: